andyrm8052/day5/README.md

 # Link to Markdown Resources
+# Remove .htaccess file from build, to avoid error in afs

-1. Step One
+1. Open gulpfile.babel.js
-2. Step Two
-3. Step Three
+2. Go to line 154 and comment out .htaccess
+3. Run Build and upload to afs

 [Markdown Syntax](https://www.markdownguide.org/basic-syntax/)